GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/solutions.md

 ## Challenge 4: Let the monitoring begin

+#### Notes & Guidance

+This is the first challenge where students look at the metrics generated thus far.
+The **fake backend** is expected to generate metrics that show that the app is behaving suboptimally.
+Slow responses, frequent errors etc should be seen by looking at the dahsboard.

+- The chat latency p99 is around 9 seconds (Very SLOW)
+- The chat failure rate is around 30% (HIGH)
+- Safety error rate is around 30% (Quite high)
+- User engagement rate is around 60% (LOW)
+- Startup latency is around p99 1.5 seconds (SLOW)

+The students should notice how bad the performance and imagine what the user experience would be like if the metrics are like this.
+Their goal is to create achievable SLOs based on the current perfomance.
+For example if the chat latency p99 is around 9 seconds, it is realistic to bring it down to around 5 seconds, and NOT < 1 second.

+#### Getting Started

 This section helps you address the challenges in defining and achieving SLOs for the Movie Guru app.

 SLO 1: App Accessibility and Responsiveness